-While the BBQ quickly becomes a magnet for get-togethers with family and friends, and you’re eager to try out some new BBQ recipes, there are a couple of things you should do before you use the grill for the first time.
-Take a few precautions to make sure your grill is properly broken in and that your guests are safe.
+While a BBQ quickly becomes a magnet for get-togethers with family and friends, and you’re eager to try out some new BBQ recipes, there are a couple of things you should do before you use the grill for the first time.
+Take a few precautions to correctly break in the grill in your outdoor kitchen and keep your guests safe.
 Here’s what to do:

-Read the manual to make sure all the safety rules are followed and the equipment is properly put together.
-Place your grill in an open area with good ventilation and no overhanging structures or nearby plants.
-It should also be away from high traffic areas where children or animals might accidentally come into contact with it.
+Place your grill in an open area with good ventilation and free from overhanging structures or nearby plants.
+It should also be away from high-traffic areas where children or animals might accidentally come into contact with it.
 You can store the grill on another part of your patio or deck once the grill has completely cooled down.

 Perform a Leak Test